 The 2021 NFL Draft class is one of the most anticipated in a long time, especially at the quarterback position.
-In the case of Trevor Lawrence and Justin Fields, it feels as if we have been waiting for them to hither NFL.
-Trey Lance and Zach Wilson have skyrocketed up draft boards over the past few seasons.
-However, both are full of natural talent in their own right, which only adds to a class that promises to cause debate for years to come.
+In the case of Trevor Lawrence and Justin Fields, it feels as if we have been waiting for them to enter the NFL, while Trey Lance and Zach Wilson have skyrocketed up draft boards over the past few seasons.
+However, all four are full of natural talent in their own right, which only adds to a class that promises to cause debate for years to come.

 Before we get into the rankings I would just like to point out that these rankings are purely a reflection of the players game tape and I do not incorporate injuries or off the field incidents into my grading scale.
 So without further ado, my 2021 NFL Draft Quarterback Rankings.

 No surprises here as Lawrence is the consensus number one overall pick due to his combination of perfect mechanics, arm talent and poise.
 Trevor Lawrence started displaying his physical gifts as a true freshman at Clemson and, quite frankly, continued to improve.
 He is able to easily generate velocity to all levels of the field, while also throwing with tremendous touch and an innate sense of timing.

 Lawrence will be one of the best QB’s in the NFL before long and will be picked by many to win Rookie of the Year.
 A truly elite prospect, the likes of which don’t come around often.
 TOP THREE GRADE.

 FIVE FIRST-HALF TOUCHDOWNS FROM TREVOR LAWRENCE 😱 pic.twitter.com/iAW4oKDc52